How to Become Apple's App of the Day in 2019

 In summer 2018, we looked at which apps Apple's editors like to feature.
 Back then, free apps and apps with in-app purchases were featured equally often, and apps with 4+ stars prevailed.

 We've taken a look at what's changed and also compared app categories, genres, and costs by region.
 This information will help you improve your chances of getting featured on the App Store's Today page and take a more deliberate approach to setting prices and selecting countries for localization.
+Want to learn more about ASO?
+Check out our ultimate ASO guide.

 Our article displays data for January-September 2019.
 We've broken it up by regions: North America (NA), EU (the European Union), and Asia, and gave separate consideration to the United States (US) and Russia (RU).